 • If no questions come up, be prepared to ask some questions yourself.
 These can be generic, such as “Where do you intend to take this next?” or “What are the implications of this for [tangential field]?”.

 • Thank all the speakers and participants.

-• Remind the participants that discussions can continue to take place asynchronously on Mattermost, and live in the current and appropriate spillover rooms of the virtual conference space.
-In addition, the half hour after the parallel talk discussion sessions is reserved for dedicated informal discussions between speakers and participants.
+• Remind the participants that discussions can continue to take place asynchronously on Slack and live in the current and other rooms of the conference Zoom space.
+In addition, the hour after the parallel talk discussion sessions is reserved for dedicated informal discussions between speakers and participants.

-• If any discussions were cut short during the session, make explicit reference to them and encourage the participants to continue those discussions now, potentially even suggesting a particular spillover room on the virtual conference space (or Mattermost if they cannot stay online).
+• If any discussions were cut short during the session, make explicit reference to them and encourage the participants to continue those discussions now (or Slack if they cannot stay online).

 • Be prepared to take over the moderator responsibilities in case the moderator has any connection issues or is otherwise unable to moderate the session.